Defined Benefit Plan Calculator

 Is there a way to increase your Defined Benefit deduction?

-You may increase your deduction by amending the Plan to provide a higher benefit and/or increasing Plan compensation (e.g., W-2 wages for corporations).
-Employing your spouse and providing them a benefit also can significantly increase your deduction.
-In some cases, it may approximately double your allowable deduction.
+You may increase your deduction by amending the Plan to provide a higher benefit and/or increasing plan compensation, such as W-2 wages for corporations.
+Including your spouse as an employee and providing them a benefit can also significantly boost your deduction, sometimes nearly doubling your allowable contribution.

 Schedule a Free Consultation